rureed/rureed/README.md

 - pure Functional JS
 - the Linux Command Line.

-⚡ Fun facts: I once interviewed Dr. Joyce Brothers for a college newspaper, and Lynyrd Skynyrd's Allen Collins performed a solo concert for my class in the 5th grade.
+⚡ Fun facts: I once interviewed Dr. Joyce Brothers for a college newspaper, and Lynyrd Skynyrd's Allen Collins came to my class in 5th grade for a solo concert.

 ---